hyperhq/blog.hyper.sh/blog/source/introduce-hyper-security-group.md

     - Container
     - Container-native cloud
     - Hyper
-preview: We are excited to introduce you the new Hyper_ Security Group, CLI Auto Upgrade, and more!
+preview: We are excited to introduce you the new Hyper.sh Security Group, CLI Auto Upgrade, and more!

 ---
-At Hyper_, our mission has always been **Make running containers in production effortless**.
+At Hyper.sh, our mission has always been **Make running containers in production effortless**.
 In the past few weeks, we keep collecting feature requests from our community to prioritize [our roadmap](https://trello.com/b/7fEwaPRd/roadmap).
 Today, we have some really exciting news for you.

 > **Please [install the new CLI](https://docs.hyper.sh/GettingStarted/install.html)**.